-This Sunday marks the 106th anniversary of the birth of pulp writer Robert E. Howard.
-It has become a tradition on this date for Howard fans to read a favorite story and toast to his shade with a favorite beverage.
+Today marks the 107th anniversary of the birth of pulp writer Robert E. Howard.
+It has become a tradition on this date for Howard fans to read a favorite story and raise a toast.

 For more information on his life and career, start with the following sites:

 - Howard Works bibliographic database